 Kyaw Min Swe’s fourth bail request was denied last week.

-Meanwhile, members of the newly formed Committee for the Protection of Journalists collected signatures outside the courthouse Friday of those who support the abolishment of Article 66(d), which prohibits the use of telecom networks to defame people and carries a jail sentence of up to three years and a fine for those found guilty of violating it.
+Meanwhile, members of the newly formed Committee for the Protection of Journalists collected signatures outside the courthouse Friday of those who support the repeal of Section 66(d), which prohibits the use of telecom networks to defame people and carries a jail sentence of up to three years and a fine for those found guilty of violating it.

 Journalists and rights groups accuse government officials and military officers of routinely using the statute to prosecute their critics under the civilian government of de facto national leader Aung San Suu Kyi.